OpenSILEX/opensilex/README.md

 Be sure to configure properly read and write rights for your user on configured folders.

-The only mandatory options to setup are:
+The only mandatory options to set up are:

 - file-system.storageBasePath: Base directory for file storage